davidSolaire04/WarCardGame/README.md

 # WarCardGame
-This is the war card game project for Computer Science course.
+This is project I created for my Computer Science course.
+The card game war.

+gray_a03_classes folder contains a stack, queue, and linked list classes that weren't written by me.